mtzimas92/MHServerEmu-CatalogManager/README.md

 ## Features

-- Browse and search through all game items
+- Browse and search through all game items that are currently in the store.
-- Filter items by category
+- Filter items by category.
 - Add new items to the catalog
-- Edit existing items
+- Edit existing items.
-- Set item prices and type modifiers
+- Set item prices and type modifiers.
-- Price range filtering
+- Price range filtering.
-- Batch price updates
+- Batch price updates.
-- Batch delete operations
+- Batch delete operations.
-- Search by SKU, title, or prototype ID
+- Search by SKU, title, or prototype ID.

 ## Disclaimer